ldennedy/polly-bot/README.md

 # polly-bot

-This project is a chatbot work in progress I'm writing in python.
+This project is a chatbot work in progress I'm writing in Python.
 It's a console input/output program, so nothing too complex.

 It's called PollyBot because it responds to you by repeating things you've said to it, kind of like a parrot!